 Disc injuries are typically classified as herniations, protrusions, annular tears/fissures, and bulges.

-Spinal injuries are diagnosed with imaging, including x-rays, CT scans, MRIs, and sometimes arthroscopy and ultrasound.
+Spinal injuries are diagnosed with imaging, including X-rays, CT scans, MRIs, and sometimes arthroscopy and ultrasound.

 At Parker & McConkie, our Spinal Cord Injury Lawyers are willing to aid you with your legal matter.
-Here are some reasons why you should choose our Utah Spinal Cord Attorneys:
+Here are some reasons why you should choose our Utah spinal cord attorneys:

-According to Mayo Clinic, a spinal cord injury damages any part of the spinal cord or nerves at the end of the spinal canal (cauda equina).
+A spinal cord injury damages any part of the spinal cord or nerves at the end of the spinal canal (cauda equina).
 This often causes permanent changes in strength, sensation, and other body functions below the injury site.

 If you’ve recently suffered a spinal cord injury, it may appear that everything in your life has been altered.
 You may experience mental, emotional, and social consequences from your injuries.